CHUNKING YOUR ARGUMENTS

 People retain information in pieces, therefore you should group your arguments in pieces (chunks) that your audience can digest.

-DEVELOP TOOL BOX
+DEVELOP YOUR TOOL BOX

 Blog Archive